tylertian123/engsci-notes/2026_winter/tep327_eng_law/lec1.md

 * Law can come from many sources:
 	* Statutes/Acts passed by parliament
 		* Note *bills* are statutes before they are passed, as they are being discussed in parliament
-	* Regulations stemming from statutes (e.g. specific requirements on toxic chemical levels)
+	* Regulations derived from statutes (e.g. specific requirements on toxic chemical levels)
+		* Statutes create regulatory bodies, which can handle matters under the statute and often have administrative tribunals to handle issues and disputes
+		* Regulations are laws passed by the regulatory body that allows it to do its work, which is like a very narrow and specific version of a statute
 	* Municipal by-laws
 	* Codes of conduct from professional organizations (e.g. PEO Code of Ethics)
-	* Case law (precedent in common law) and tribunal decisions (delegated courts)
+	* Case law (precedent in common law)
+	* Tribunal decisions (delegated courts)
+		* These are considered less when reviewing precedent but can still be valuable in their interpretation
 * e.g. for a pipeline, the federal government controls natural resources, First Nations control resources on treaty lands, and various different provincial regulatory bodies exist depending on where
 * The Charter of Rights and Freedoms protects individuals from actions of the government, while the provincial Human Rights Code protects individuals from the action of others